 According to the association, there are a number of benefits to be derived from the formation of the club.
-Aside from the obvious fact that it will provide an opportunity for disabled persons to enjoy various sports and recreation, it will also provide an energy release the opportunity to work out the tensions that disable people are bound to build up.
+Aside from the obvious fact that it will provide an opportunity for disabled persons to enjoy various sports and recreation, it will also pr vide an energy release i the opportunity to work or the tensions that disable people are bound to build up.